 During the walk itself, just as the sun broke through fog and mist and we warmed up and felt dry, we would start to sweat.
 And I mean sweat like I have never done before.
 Because of the humidity, the sweat would never dry either!
 It seemed like we were never dry!
 I don't remember feeling this way on other pilgrimages, even walking through the famously humid and rainy Galicia.

-The other reason was the lack of the community experience.
+The other reason was the lack of community experience.
 It just isn't the Camino de Santiago, and while I detest crowded Caminos, this one was super lonely!
-The few pilgrims we met were often going different ways, walking in the opposite direction, or walking a different pace and we'd never see them again.
+The few pilgrims we met were often going different ways, walking in the opposite direction, or walking at a different pace and we'd never see them again.
 This is a problem, I suppose, when the route does not have centuries of footprints to seal its fate.

 We were walking with our dear friend, yet with only the three of us, we longed for more pilgrim comradery via community dinners and the like.